|

 * * *

-you painted it?
-My print is signed but not numbered so reviewing your website I
+My print is signed but not numbered so reviewing your website I was wondering

-was wondering what kind of print it is.
-Thank you so much, I will enjoy it
+what kind of print it is.
+Thank you so much, I will enjoy it because it brings

 Again thank you,